orbeon/orbeon-forms-doc/installation/replication.md

 ## Availability

+This is an [Orbeon Forms PE][1] feature.

 This feature is available since Orbeon Forms 2017.2.
-This feature has been tested with the following software:
+It has been tested with the following software:

 - Apache Tomcat 8.0.45
 - HAProxy 1.7.4